joshua-stone/gif2gfy/README.md

 ## Goals of this project

-The one shortcoming Gfycat currently has with its gfy format is is not being able to be saved to the desktop and shared as a single file, an advantage gif has enjoyed since its inception in 1987.
+One particular shortcoming of Gfycat's gfy format is not being able to be saved to the desktop and shared as a single file, which is an advantage gif has enjoyed since its inception in 1987.

 Gif2gfy overcomes Gfycat's lack of desktop support by distilling the essence of the gfy format, i.e., a looping video, and putting it into a self-contained